Nerdvanian/omarchy-fancontrol-plugin/README.md

   reshaping every fan's curve from scratch.
-- **In-panel help** — a "?" button in the header opens a quick FAQ (adding/removing curve points, renaming, manual override, GPU curves) instead of a permanent paragraph of tips at the bottom of the panel.
+- **In-panel help** — a "?" button in the header opens a quick FAQ (adding/removing curve points, renaming, manual override, GPU curves)

 ## Requirements